Get a full description and see a video of the 60 km drive from Cromwell to Queenstown via Kawarau Gorge Road on the South Island of New Zealand.

-This drive could take slightly longer if you’re driving on the Kawarau Gorge Road (the part of State Highway 6 that follows the Kawarau River) for the first time.
-It is a winding road with several tricky corners.
+This drive could take slightly longer if you’re driving on Kawarau Gorge Road (the part of State Highway 6 that follows the Kawarau River) for the first time because it is a winding road with several tricky corners.

-From Gibbston Valley onwards, the driving becomes fairly easy, because the stretches of road you’ll have to drive are mostly straight.
-Only when getting closer to Queenstown (once you pass the Kawarau Bridge Bungy Jumping site) does the road become a bit hilly and winding again, but not too much to make you dizzy as when driving on the Kawarau Gorge Road.
+From Gibbston Valley onward, the driving becomes fairly easy because the stretches of road you’ll have to drive on are mostly straight.
+Only when getting closer to Queenstown – after you pass the Kawarau Bridge Bungy site – does the road become a bit hilly and winding again but not too much to make you dizzy as when driving on Kawarau Gorge Road.

-Before reaching Queenstown you’ll pass the turnoff to Cardrona / Wanaka and 2 junctions to Arrowtown, you’ll pass alongside Lake Hayes, and then come up to a roundabout in Frankton that will take you to Queenstown airport if you go left.
+Before reaching Queenstown, you’ll pass the turnoff to Cardrona / Wanaka and two junctions to Arrowtown, you’ll pass alongside Lake Hayes, and then come up to a roundabout in Frankton that will take you to Queenstown Airport if you choose to go left.
 You need to go straight ahead at the roundabout to get to Queenstown.

-Queenstown city center is approximately 6 km away from the roundabout in Frankton.
-And once you reach Queenstown you can drive from Queenstown to Glenorchy, a scenic drive that offers spectacular mountain and lake scenery on gloriously sunny days in any season.
+Queenstown city center is approximately 6 km (3.7 mi) away from the roundabout in Frankton, and once you reach Queenstown, you can go from Queenstown to Glenorchy on a scenic drive that offers spectacular mountain and lake scenery on gloriously sunny days in any season.

-The road from Cromwell to Queenstown does not go through mountain passes and stays relatively low, so is less likely to be snowed in during winter in New Zealand unlike for example the Crown Range road between Wanaka and Queenstown.
+The road from Cromwell to Queenstown does not go through mountain passes and stays relatively low so is less likely to be snowed-in during winter in New Zealand unlike, for example, Crown Range Road between Wanaka and Queenstown.

-If you land in Christchurch, you can drive from Christchurch to Lake Tekapo, and then from Lake Tekapo to Cromwell through Lindis Pass.
-If you fly into Dunedin, you can get to Cromwell via Highway 85, Alexandra, and Clyde.
+If you land in Christchurch, you can drive from Christchurch to Lake Tekapo and then from Lake Tekapo to Cromwell through Lindis Pass.
+If you fly into Dunedin, you can get to Cromwell via State Highway 85, Alexandra, and Clyde.